Glaciers spotted on Mars could support future Martian bases

 Scientists have spotted thinly buried glaciers of water ice on Mars that could one day support a human base on the red planet and help reveal the mysteries of our neighbor's long climate history.

-"This kind of ice is more widespread than previously thought," Dundas told the journal Science, which is also publishing a report he and several other colleagues co-authored on the discovery in Friday's issue.
+"This kind of ice is more widespread than previously thought," Dundas told the journal Science.
+The journal is also publishing in Friday's issue a report he and several other colleagues co-authored on the discovery.

 The ice Dundas and colleagues pinpointed doesn't appear to be small veins of frozen water or tiny deposits of frozen molecules squeezed into the pores of Martian soil.
 Instead, each cliff looks to be the naked face of a glacier, most of which is just barely concealed by a thin layer of soil and rock on the surface.